Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-“I would recommend using a tool like Screaming Frog to pull all the data and then organizing everything into your template: URLs, titles, metadata, focus keywords, images and alt text, personas, CTAs, internal links, overall performance, and the actions that need to be taken on each,” says Maria Milea of Inbound FinTech.
+“I would recommend using a tool like Screaming Frog to pull all the data and then organizing everything into your content audit template: URLs, titles, metadata, focus keywords, images and alt text, personas, CTAs, internal links, overall performance, and the actions that need to be taken on each,” says Maria Milea of Inbound FinTech.

-“I always record all the company’s existing blog posts, including the date each was published, updated, the author, and what the blog’s category is,” says Ellie-Paige Moore of the bolt way.
+“I always record all the company’s existing blog posts, including the date each was published, updated, the author, and what the blog’s category is,” says Ellie-Paige Moore of The Bolt Way.

 “When conducting a content audit, one of the most important things to understand is how each piece of content on your website is performing,” says Jim Robinson of ClickSeed.